tordable/tordable.github.io/_posts/2017-8-30-supply-chain-at-mit.md

 It would have been hard to imagine that the online course I started almost three years ago resulted in studying in person at MIT, in a fantastic learning experience.

-During the last 3 years EdX, the online learning platform, has been runnign a series of courses in Supply Chain.
+During the last 3 years EdX, the online learning platform, has been running a series of courses in Supply Chain.
 I talked about these [many times before](http://www.javiertordable.com/supply-chain/).
 They cover a wide spectrum of Supply Chain topics.
 From traditional inventory management to Enterprise Resource Management systems.
 One of the most interesting aspects is that these courses